-In the Seed Lab, around 10 million seeds are banked, representing more than 550 taxa of native Hawaiian plants, or about 40% of the flora.
-Of these, over half are federally listed as threatened or endangered.
-The Seed Lab partners with Lyon’s Micropropagation Lab, the Plant Extinction Prevention Program (PEPP), the Department of Forestry and Wildlife (DOFAW), and other agencies within the state to provide for both long-term storage – preservation of genetic variation – and propagation of plants for restoration efforts.
-However, we also conduct original research on seed characteristics such as storage behavior, longevity, dormancy, and germination.
+In the Seed Lab, over 11 million seeds are banked, representing more than 550 taxa of native Hawaiian plants, or about 40% of the flora.
+Of these, over half are federally listed as endangered.
+The Seed Lab partners with Lyon’s Micropropagation Lab, the Plant Extinction Prevention Program (PEPP), the Department of Forestry and Wildlife (DOFAW), and other agencies to provide for both long-term storage – preservation of genetic diversity – and propagation of plants for restoration efforts.
+We also conduct original research on seed characteristics such as storage behavior, longevity, dormancy, and germination.

-We continue to conduct research on our existing collections, testing viability under different conditions at various intervals over the years, and we have data for some species that have been stored for 15 years or more.
+We continue to conduct research on our existing collections, testing viability under different conditions at various intervals over the years, and we have data for some species that have been stored for 20 years.
 We have added several species of ferns to our collection and are beginning to study spore storage potential.
 We also continually seek to make collections of seeds for research on species that we do not understand as well yet.
 The Hawaiian flora continues to surprise us with new discoveries in seed characteristics and behavior!

 Facilitating UH Research